ShoukangHong/EChem_Plotter/README.md

 <img src="./images/basicDone.png" width="700" height="auto">

-And that's it!
-Now you can play around with the program, you can try other templates and data file, edit parameters, and plot!
+Feel free to play with the program.
+You can try other templates and data file, edit parameters, and plot methods.
 If you don't understand what a button/parameter does, hover on it and a help text may show up!

 ### Batch Processing